veighnsche/Small_chatbot/README.md

 Including these security rules ensures that your application's chat data is secure and is accessed appropriately in line with your application's logic and user authentication.

+> [!WARNING]
+> Modifying Firebase security rules incorrectly can lead to vulnerabilities.
+Always review and test rules thoroughly.

 ## Current Limitations

 - **Fallback Mechanisms**: There are no fallback systems in place yet.
 This is a proof-of-concept, and while errors are handled and displayed in the widget, the error messaging could be made more user-friendly.
 - **Scaling and Performance**: The project has not been fully tested for scaling and performance, particularly with Firestore and SSE.
 There are known race conditions that need addressing.

+> [!CAUTION]
+> Integrating the chat widget on websites with heavy traffic requires additional considerations for scaling and performance.

 ## Future Plans